mihaimorariu/car-image-pairs/README.md

 # Pairs #

-This repository contains my solution for the Pairs problem.
 Given two images, each showing a car, the program determines whether the same type/model is present in both of them.
 If so, it provides information about which of the two images shows a large (zoomed-in) version of the car.

 The tests are provided in a txt (e.g. `data.txt`) file.
 Each line in this file contains the paths (relative to the directory containing the executable) of the two images that need to be processed (one test), separated by a space.